-- Have one student create Google Form for Problem Solving to be used to track class results. - Add 'other' to the poll and let students share their own unique strategy with classmates. - Students may present with video or a podcast (done appropriately). - Students may use visual props during their presentation. - If student can't attend class (say, parent's car doesn't start), they can present via Google Hangout (with parent permission). - Student has a problem they'd like to share that isn't from the list.
-If it relates to the education journey, consider allowing it.
+- Have one student create Google Form for Problem Solving to be used to track class results. - Add 'other' to the poll and let students share their own unique strategy with classmates. - Students may present with video or a podcast (done appropriately). - Students may use visual props during their presentation. - If student can't attend class, they can present virtually (with parent permission). - Student has a problem they'd like to share that isn't from the list.
+Consider allowing it.

-Assessment 10-Problem-solving Board
+Assessment 15-Problem-solving Board